Having more credit can give you extra financial flexibility. Here's a guide to how your limit is calculated and how you can increase and decrease it.

 What is a credit limit?

-They will look at various factors to assess this.
-Your limit could be anything from a few hundred to a few thousand pounds.
-Usually, you won't know what your credit limit will be when you apply for your card, but you need to think about what is affordable for you.
+They will look at various factors to assess this and your limit could be anything from a few hundred to a few thousand pounds.
+Usually, you won't know what your credit limit will be when you apply for your card, but it’s important to think about what is affordable for you.

 How is your credit limit calculated?

-The lender will look at your credit history as well as other key factors to decide whether to accept your application and what credit limit to offer.
+A lender will look at your credit history as well as other key factors to decide whether to accept your application and what credit limit to offer.

 Some of the key factors a lender will consider as part of their affordability calculations are:

-- your earnings - in particular, what's left over after your monthly expenses
+- Your earnings - in particular, what's left over after your monthly expenses

-- your repayment history - whether you've missed payments on debts in the past
+- Your repayment history - whether you've missed payments on debts in the past

 What if you go over your credit limit?

+Usually you can request to increase your credit limit by contacting your card provider.
 You'll need to tell them the new credit limit you'd like.
-They will then look at your card use and credit history and make a decision.
+They will then look at your card use and credit history to make a decision.
 They may approve the credit limit increase, offer a lower increase or refuse altogether.

 Top tips to increase your credit limit

-Give it time - the longer you've had your card, the more likely you are to get a credit limit increase.
+- Give it time - the longer you've had your card, the more likely you are to get a credit limit increase

-Don't ask too often - requesting a credit limit increase too many times can affect your credit score.
+- Don't ask too often - requesting a credit limit increase too many times can affect your credit score